Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 #### **5.2 Display balance**

-- On the fund management page, users can view the balance of the current account, supporting multiple payment currencies, such as **USDC** , **JCT** (Janction Token), etc.
+- On the fund management page, users can view the balance of the current account, supporting multiple payment currencies, such as **USDC** , **veJCT** (Janction Token), etc.
 - **Balance shows** :

 The account balance will be updated in real time, accurately displaying the user's current available funds.